wehb12/compsci/programming for games/Coursework 1/README.txt

 11. [ ] Offer default run settings option
 12. [ ] Allow the user the option to run a tournament of the victors of the last tournament
 13. [ ] Output statistics to a file
+14. [ ] Make a Table class and override << operator to send to a file